-The Department of Chemistry & Biochemistry follows the Guide to IAS promotion.
-Candidates for promotion must conform their application portfolio to the guidelines given therein.
+The Department of Chemistry & Biochemistry follows the Guide to Instructional Academic Staff (IAS) Career Progression Promotion and Portfolio Development at UW-La Crosse approved by the UWL Faculty Senate on 05/09/13.
+Candidates for career progression must conform their application portfolio to the guidelines given therein.

-The departmental committee for Instructional Academic Staff (IAS) Promotion Review shall consist of all tenured faculty and Teaching Professors.
-In cases where a committee consists of fewer than three department members, the Department Chair shall work with the dean to establish an appropriate committee.
+The departmental committee for Instructional Academic Staff (IAS) Career Progression Review shall consist of all tenured faculty and Distinguished and Senior Lecturers.
+In cases where a committee consists of fewer than three department members, the department chair shall work with the dean to establish an appropriate committee.

-During the fall semester, the department Chair shall convene the IAS Promotion Review Committee as needed.
-The Department Chair will chair this committee.
-The committee Chair shall establish the date for the promotion consideration meeting in accordance with established university deadlines for the IAS promotion process in a given year.
+During the fall semester, the department chair shall convene the IAS Promotion Review Committee as needed.
+The department chair will chair this committee.- The committee chair shall establish the date for the promotion consideration meeting in accordance with established university deadlines for the IAS promotion process in a given year.

 After discussion of a candidate's performance with respect to the criteria in section VI.B.1 (below), and the results of the candidate's student, peer, and annual merit evaluations.
 Votes shall be cast by a show of hands on a separate motion to promote for each promotion candidate.
 At least a two-thirds majority is necessary for a positive promotion recommendation.
-The results of the vote shall be recorded by the committee Chair and entered on the committee's portion of the "Department IAS Promotion Review Committee Transmittal & Signature Page" or contained in a similar letter written by the Chair.
-The committee shall aid the Chair in preparing written reasons for each of its recommendations.
-Within seven days of the meeting, the committee Chair shall notify each candidate of the committee's recommendation in writing.
+The results of the vote shall be recorded by the committee chair and entered on the committee's portion of the "Department IAS Promotion Review Committee Transmittal & Signature Page" or contained in a similar letter written by the chair.
+The committee shall aid the chair in preparing written reasons for each of its recommendations.
+Within seven days of the meeting, the committee chair shall notify each candidate of the committee's recommendation in writing.

-For positive recommendations, the committee Chair shall include a written recommendation on behalf of the committee as part of the "Department IAS Promotion Review Committee Transmittal & Signature Page," or contained in a similar letter written by the Chair.
-With these materials, the Department Chair shall also transmit a written recommendation to the dean.
+For positive recommendations, the committee chair shall include a written recommendation on behalf of the committee as part of the "Department IAS Promotion Review Committee Transmittal & Signature Page," or contained in a similar letter written by the chair.
+With these materials, the department chair shall also transmit a written recommendation to the dean.
 A copy of this letter shall be provided to the candidate at least one day prior to the submission of the promotion file to the dean.

-When a candidate is not recommended for promotion by the department, no further consideration shall occur, nor shall the candidate's file be forwarded to the dean.
+When a candidate is not recommended for promotion by the department, no further consideration shall occur nor shall the candidate's file be forwarded to the dean.
 The candidate shall be given written notification of the negative decision and written reasons for a negative decision within seven days.